mulle-nat-stash/mulle-bootstrap/INSTALL.md

 ## How to install with homebrew

-If you have brew you can get the lastest released version with
+If you have brew you can get the latest released version with

 ```console
 brew tap mulle-kybernetik/software